Hawley Harvey Crippen: Trial

 Crippen was tried at the Old Bailey before the Lord Chief Justice, Lord Alverstone, on 18 October 1910.
 The proceedings lasted four days.

 The first prosecution witnesses were pathologists.
 One of them, Bernard Spilsbury, testified they could not identify the torso remains or even discern whether they were male or female.
-However, Bernard Spilsbury found a piece of skin with what he claimed to be an abdominal scar consistent with Cora's medical history.
-Large quantities of the toxic compound scopalamine were found in the remains, and Crippen had purchased the drug before the murder from a local chemist.
+However, Spilsbury found a piece of skin with what he claimed to be an abdominal scar consistent with Cora's medical history.
+Large quantities of scopolamine were found in the remains, and Crippen had purchased the drug from a local chemist before Cora's disappearance.

-Crippen's defence, led by Alfred Tobin, maintained that Cora had fled to America with another man named Bruce Miller and that Cora and Hawley had been living at the house only since 1905, suggesting a previous owner of the house was responsible for the placement of the remains.
-The defence asserted that the abdominal scar identified by pathologist Spilsbury was really just folded tissue, for, among other things, it had hair follicles growing from it, something scar tissue could not have; Spilsbury observed that the sebaceous glands appeared at the ends but not in the middle of the scar.
+Crippen's defence, led by Alfred Tobin, maintained that Cora had fled to the US with Bruce Miller and that Cora and Hawley had been living at the house only since 1905, suggesting a previous owner of the house was responsible for the placement of the remains.
+The defence asserted that the abdominal scar identified by Spilsbury was really just folded tissue, for, among other things, it had hair follicles growing from it, something scar tissue could not have; Spilsbury observed that the sebaceous glands appeared at the ends but not in the middle of the scar.

-Other evidence presented by the prosecution included a piece of a man's pyjama top supposedly from a pair Cora had given Crippen a year earlier.
-The pyjama bottoms were found in Crippen's bedroom, but not the top.
+Other evidence presented by the prosecution included a piece of a man's pyjama top, supposedly from a pair Cora had given Crippen a year earlier.
+The pajama bottoms were found in Crippen's bedroom, but not the top.
 The fragment included the manufacturer's label, Jones Bros.
-Curlers, and bleached hair consistent with Cora's, were found with the remains.
-Testimony from a Jones Bros. representative, the store that the pyjama top fragment came from, stated that the product was not sold prior to 1908, thus placing the date of manufacture well within the time period of when the Crippens occupied the house and when Cora gave the garment to Hawley the year before in 1909.
+Testimony from a Jones Bros. representative stated that the product was not sold prior to 1908, thus placing the date of manufacture well within the time period of when the Crippens occupied the house and when Cora gave the garment to Hawley the year before in 1909.
+Curlers, and bleached hair consistent with Cora's, were also found with the remains.

 Throughout the proceedings and at his sentencing, Crippen showed no remorse for his wife, only concern for his lover's reputation.
-The jury found Crippen guilty of murder after just 27 minutes of deliberations.
+The jury found Crippen guilty of murder after just twenty-seven minutes of deliberations.
 Le Neve was charged only with being an accessory after the fact and acquitted.

 Although Crippen never gave any reason for killing his wife, several theories have been propounded.
-One was by the late Victorian and Edwardian barrister Edward Marshall Hall who believed that Crippen was using hyoscine on his wife as a depressant or anaphrodisiac but accidentally gave her an overdose and then panicked when she died.
+One was by the late Victorian and Edwardian barrister Edward Marshall Hall, who believed that Crippen was using scopolamine on his wife as a depressant or anaphrodisiac but accidentally gave her an overdose and then panicked when she died.
 It is said that Hall declined to lead Crippen's defence because another theory was to be propounded.

-In 1981, several British newspapers reported that Sir Hugh Rhys Rankin claimed to have met Ethel Le Neve in 1930 in Australia where she told him that Crippen murdered his wife because she had syphilis.
+In 1981, several British newspapers reported that Sir Hugh Rhys Rankin claimed to have encountered Le Neve in Australia, where she told him that Crippen murdered his wife because she had syphilis.